dealroom/data-cloud-run-auth/README.md

 * **Service**: a Cloud Run or a Cloud Function.

-* **Authorized**: a caller that has the appropriate role to call the service. `roles/run.invoker` for Cloud Run, `roles/cloudfunctions.invoker` for Cloud Functions.
+* **Authorized**: a caller that has the appropriate role to call the service, that is `roles/run.invoker` for Cloud Run, `roles/cloudfunctions.invoker` for Cloud Functions.

 ## Install